National Incident Management System

 The National Incident Management System (NIMS) is a standardized approach to incident management developed by the United States Department of Homeland Security.
 The program was established in March 2004, in response to Homeland Security Presidential Directive-5, issued by President George W. Bush.
-It is intended to facilitate coordination between all responders (including all levels of government with public, private, and nongovernmental organizations).
+It is intended to facilitate coordination between all responders (including all levels of government, public, private, and nongovernmental organizations).
 The system has been revised once, in December 2008.
-NIMS is the common framework that integrates a wide range of capabilities to help achieve objectives.
+NIMS is the common framework that integrates various capabilities to help achieve objectives.

 NIMS defines multiple operational systems, including: